renovatebot/renovate/docs/usage/nuget.md

 }
 ```

-If you use using Azure DevOps:
+If you use Azure DevOps:

-- you can set `matchHost` to `pkgs.dev.azure.com`
+- set `matchHost` to `pkgs.dev.azure.com`
-- remember to set the username, so Renovate can build the project when it creates the PR
+- set the username, so Renovate can build the project when it creates the PR

 <!-- prettier-ignore -->
 !!! note